behu-kea/first-semester-java/README.md

 ### Nicklas Frederiksen

 Software Developer / Cand.IT from ITU & BA.
 Informatics from RUC.
-Has Worked 5 years with software as a developer and analyst.
+Experience as a software developer and IT-analyst.
 Built data-analysis engines & SCRUM-mastered one of the Teams behind Nordea's trading platform Nordea Investor: https://shorturl.at/iBUX9.

 I don't have a twitter, so go follow: https://twitter.com/DalsHughes